 - If you’re a skinner then skin everything you can, always.
 Sometimes other players will kill skinnable mobs and leave them there.
 Skin ’em yourself.
 Sell the scraps, too.

-- Daily Quests: Starting at 70 you can do the various daily quests.
+- Daily Quests: At higher level you can do the various daily quests.
 These pay gold, of course, and sometimes rep and various items.
 If you are grinding rep with certain factions you will definitely want to look into the dally quests.
 There are plenty of daily quests in the new areas and these also provide rep to use to buy some very nice gear.
 The trick is to grab several of these quests that are in the same area or easily follow one into the other, otherwise you spend too much time traveling.
 The Isle of Quel’Danis or Tol Barad quests or the endless Mists of Pandaria dailies are perfect for this.
 You can do 10 quests in about an hour (once you have the routine down) make a nice pile of gold, get rep, and get a stack of stuff to sell to the vendor and AH.
 Unlike some other daily quests you don’t need a flying mount to do these.
-The level 85 & 90 quests are similar.
+The other dallies are similar.
 You won’t make as much from dailies as you will from efficient farming or Auction House games, but if you want the rep and/or don’t care to play the AH then go for it.

 - Pricing: Remember, with cloth and the stacks of stuff you gather (including enchanting materials) you do not have to have the lowest price.
 People buy piles of this stuff and come back for more, so don’t shoot yourself in the foot by pricing it too low.
 Price your stuff a couple steps higher than the lowest priced stuff, it’ll still sell.
 Heck, if some goof puts up a few stacks at a way low price just buy them all and re post them (now or later) at the right price.
 This especially hold if the deposit prices for the item are very low (as they are for glyphs, some other items, and some enchanting materials.)